The Struggle to Be Real Is Real (Part 1)

-I saw it in the eyes of the 20-something single woman taking pictures on her smartphone.
+I saw pain in the eyes of the 20-something single woman taking pictures on her phone.
 I saw it in the eyes of the young mom holding a curly-haired toddler.
 I saw it in the eyes of the older man, looking off into the distance.
+The passengers on that tractor ride may have been noticeably hurting—but often the hurt in people’s lives isn’t so noticeable.

 Playing Hide-but-No-Seek

-We all have issues.
+In our sin-tainted world, no one is exempt from struggling or brokenness or pain.
 We all have struggles.
 We all sin and fall short of God’s glory (Romans 3:23).

 How We Hide